polo2ro/imapbox/README.md

 password=secret
 remote_folder=INBOX
 port=993
 ```

 The imapbox section
 -------------------

 Possibles parameters for the imapbox section:

 Parameter       | Description
 ----------------|----------------------
-local_folder    | the full path to the folder where the emails are stored.
+local_folder    | The full path to the folder where the emails are stored.
 If the local_folder is not set, imapbox will download the emails in the current directory.
-This can be overwwritten with the shell argument -l
+This can be overwritten with the shell argument `-l`.
-days            | number of days back to get in the imap account, this should be set greater and equals to the cronjob frequency.
-If this parameter is not set, imapbox will get all the emails from the imap account.
-This can be overwwritten with the shell argument -d
+days            | Number of days back to get in the IMAP account, this should be set greater and equals to the cronjob frequency.
+If this parameter is not set, imapbox will get all the emails from the IMAP account.
+This can be overwritten with the shell argument `-d`.
-wkhtmltopdf     | the location of the `wkhtmltopdf` binary.
+wkhtmltopdf     | (optional) The location of the `wkhtmltopdf` binary.
 By default `pdfkit` will attempt to locate this using `which` (on UNIX type systems) or `where` (on Windows).
+This can be overwritten with the shell argument `-w`.

-other sections
+Other sections
 --------------

 You can have has many configured account as you want, one per section.
 Sections names may contains the account name.